-- The Chesapeake Bay Critical Area Protection Program controls future land use development within 1,000 feet of the tidal influence of the Chesapeake Bay. - The Coast Smart Construction Program requires that, if a State or local capital project meets certain funding criteria and includes the construction of a structure or highway facility, it shall be constructed to withstand a category 2 (Saffir-Simpson hurricane wind scale) storm surge. - In 2021, the Maryland General Assembly passed the Tree Solutions Now Act to plant and maintain 5 million native trees by 2031, including 500,000 trees in underserved areas.
-Additional programs include MDOT's Urban Tree Grant Program with the Maryland Urban and Community Forest Committee, SHA's reforestation and tree planting programs, and several local initiatives.
+- The Chesapeake Bay Critical Area Protection Program controls future land use development within 1,000 feet of the tidal influence of the Chesapeake Bay. - The Coast Smart Construction Program requires that, if a State or local capital project meets certain funding criteria and includes the construction of a structure or highway facility, it shall be constructed to withstand a category 2 (Saffir-Simpson hurricane wind scale) storm surge.

-The listed factors will be considered in MDOT's data-driven, defensible, and transparent project selection process to be deployed by early Spring 2024.
+The listed factors will be considered in MDOT's data-driven, defensible, and transparent project selection process to be deployed in Spring 2024.
 The process plans for iterative reviews over time that will ensure continued alignment with statewide resilience goals and incorporate the development of quantifiable metrics, including risk reduction, system resilience improvements, and benefit-cost assessments.

 Online GIS-based tools will be leveraged to provide for consistent assessment of landscape-based evaluation factors.
 MDOT intends to bring together GIS data layers and project information to ensure that project selection and development align with the various needs of the communities and transportation system.
-Informing data sources may include existing system vulnerabilities, the annual risk to MDOT and its users, equity, demographics, justice40, infrastructure conditions, and more.
-Project evaluation will also incorporate existing system resilience and annual risk to MDOT and our users as well as return on investment over the life cycle of the project to optimize PROTECT investments.
+Informing data sources may include existing system vulnerabilities, the annual risk to MDOT and its users, equity, demographics, Justice40, infrastructure conditions, and more.
+Project evaluation will also incorporate existing system resilience and annual risk to MDOT and our users as well as return on investment over the life cycle of the project to optimize PROTECT investments once the methodology is finalized.